-lii).
+iii).
 Market risk

 Market risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, the Company mainly has exposure to one type of market risk, namely interest rate risk.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, the Company mainly has exposure to two type of market risk namely: currency risk and interest rate risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.